Toggle Location Modal

 1. Urine Tests: Analysis of a urine sample can test for Bence Jones protein, which is an M protein detected in urine.

 1. Imaging Tests: Imaging tests are performed to evaluate bone damage, detect fractures, and assess the overall extent of the disease.
-Common imaging techniques used in multiple myeloma diagnoses include:
+Common imaging techniques used in the diagnoses include:

 1. X-rays: Multiple myeloma X-ray is used to look for bones damaged by the disease.
-Often doctors perform a series of X-rays that includes most of the bones.
-Multiple myeloma skull X-ray is also performed to look for lesions in the skull.
+Often oncologists perform a series of X-rays that includes most of the bones.
+The multiple myeloma skull X-ray is also performed to look for lesions in the skull.

 2. Computed Tomography (CT) Scan: It takes X-rays from different angles to make detailed pictures of the organs.
 The test also helps guide a biopsy needle.